andrewufrank/daino/docs/site/dough/Contact/contact.md

 # How to reach us

 Take bus at main station or a taxi to Church Place.
+Fees are typically around $12.